NigelFinegan5p/project4/README.md

 ### Colour Scheme, Colors & Color Palette Generator

-The color scheme uses the following and project inception, due to the adaptive nature of the project this changed when needed and adapted accordingly:
+The color scheme uses the following at project inception, due to the adaptive nature of the project this changed when needed and adapted accordingly:

 ![screenshot](https://github.com/NigelFinegan5p/project4/blob/main/xtra_documents/readme/homepage3%2C_enhanced.jpg)